-Avoid questions about the victim-survivor’s behaviour that imply they somehow provoked the incident.
+Avoid questions about the victim-survivor’s behaviour that imply they somehow provoked the abuse.

-Avoid questions which for example, make reference to a women’s faith, immigration status and/or ethnicity.
-Often this type of information about victims/survivors and perpetrators, feeds into societal stereotypes about minority communities.
+Avoid questions which refer to a women’s faith, immigration status, and/or ethnicity unless directly relevant.
+Including this type of information about victims-survivors and perpetrators feeds into societal stereotypes about minority communities.

 Be prepared to stop and start, or simply just stop

-Let them share the amount of information that they’re comfortable with in their own time, let them take a break if they need it.
+Let the interviewee share the amount of information that they’re comfortable with in their own time.
+Let them take a break if they need it.

 Using the story

-Let her check over the quotes you are planning to use to make sure she is happy with how she has expressed herself.
+Let the interviewee check over the quotes you are planning to use to make sure they’re happy with how they’ve expressed themselves

-If the survivor wishes to remain anonymous, let her check how you have described her so that she is confident that she won’t be identified.
+If the interviewee wishes to remain anonymous, let them check how you have described them so that they are confident that they won’t be identified.

 Be clear how the interview will be used, where and when.
-If it will also be used online and on social media, make sure this is understood and consented to.
+If the interview will appear online and on social media, make sure this is understood and consented to.

-Be clear that news priorities can overtake the planned publication or broadcast dates and times, and make sure the victim-survivor is updated.
+Be clear that news priorities can overtake the planned publication or broadcast dates and times, and keep the interviewee updated.

-In-house lawyers for media organisations can get anxious when there has been no conviction – it can be very disappointing for a victim-survivor to go through the emotions of giving an interview for it not to be used because lawyers weren’t consulted first.
+If you have them, consult in-house lawyers first.
+In-house lawyers for media organisations may not wish you to report on cases when there has not been a conviction.
+It can be very disappointing for a victim-survivor to go through the emotions of giving an interview for it not to be used because lawyers weren’t consulted first